 This is another area that is really hard to approximate for as there are so many variables.
 It's the question we are most commonly asked and doesn't have a straightforward answer.

 For instance for one project all the door hinges and handles could come to £40 for off-the-shelf items, and for another, the bill could be upwards of £500 for hand forged items.
-Now consider hinges and handles are only one item on a list of around 1000 things we have to consider when estimating prices and you'll start to see how complicated it is!
+Now consider hinges and handles are only one item on a list of hundreds of things we have to consider when estimating prices and you'll start to see how complicated it is!
 As with most things in this world, the more you can afford to throw at a project, the more time can be spent on it and the higher the quality of materials that can be used.

 The off-grid 'systems' (electrics/water/sanitation etc.) used in a comprehensive 'full-timing' conversion are similar in one way; they are expensive.
 The core components required to have home comforts are the same in a small space as in a large 'eco' home.
 With all this in mind here is a rough guide: